DaisyFarns/Gilliam-the-Linux-Terminal-Assistant/README.md

+# UNDER DEVELOPMENT NOT RELEASED YET USE AT OWN RISK
 # Gilliam-the-Linux-Terminal-Assistant
 # Gilliam is your trusted friend, not a root kit, even though it does kind of look like one.
 Don't however be fooled, it's like giving your machine over to ChatGPT, which will seamlessly intergrate with your terminal.
 # System-Agent v1.0